MAGNETOTHERAPY: in which cases is it used and what are the benefits?

 What are its areas of application?

-Let's get to know her better.
+Let us get to know it better.

 How magnetotherapy works